sol654/gtst_courses/README.md

-This is note written while taking the Geeth Tech Security Taster`&reg` course.
+This is note written while taking the Geeth Tech Security Taster`&reg;` course.